wpugph/Responsive-Slider-Lite-WordPress-Plugin/README.txt

 == Changelog ==

+= 1.0.8 =
+-Fixed unnecessary spacings
+-Added a unique class so it can be easily styled -Added wp_reset_postdata to further clean the query off images

+= 1.0.7 =
+-Fixed bug that echoes the post type in admin

-= 1.0.5 =
+= 1.0.6 =
-Fixed filtering issue when using the dropdown filter in admin list
+-Fixed filtering issue when using the dropdown filter in admin list -Category filter will only appear on the slider's list

 = 1.0.4 =
 Fixed book post type issue and versioning